RedX1000/OpenLogger/README.md

 ## Description
 This application was created to provide players with a way to easily record their clue scroll rewards in bulk, or over the course of their clue runs, and to allow users to share their clue data with others. <br><br>

+OpenLogger works out of the box, so you don't have to adjust any settings if you don't want to.
+Select the tier of clue you're opening and manually capture or press the lock to autocapture clue rewards to begin logging! <br><br>

 ## How to install
 ### Copy and paste this link in your browser to install OpenLogger to Alt1 automatically
 #### `alt1://addapp/https://redx1000.github.io/OpenLogger/appconfig.json` <br><br>